Super Bowl XLV: Halftime

 The Black Eyed Peas performed a medley of their greatest hits: "I Gotta Feeling", "Boom Boom Pow", "Pump It", "The Time (Dirty Bit)", "Let's Get It Started", and "Where Is the Love?"
 Slash made a guest appearance, performing "Sweet Child o' Mine" with Fergie, while Usher made an appearance to perform his song "OMG" with will.i.am.
 The show also displayed a long list of other performers, including Prairie View A&M University's "Marching Storm" Band.
 Country music was originally in the planning until the Black Eyed Peas agreed to perform.
 This halftime show was intended to bring youth back into the Super Bowl halftime show as legacy artists were book for the past halftime shows following the incident during the Super Bowl XXXVIII halftime show where Justin Timberlake exposed Janet Jackson's breast on live television.

-In Jermaine Jackson's book You Are Not Alone: Through a Brother's Eyes, it reveals that after the This Is It tour, Michael Jackson wanted to perform in the Super Bowl one last time, which unfortunately never came to pass because of the singer's sudden death in 2009.
+This was also the first halftime show to feature a female co-headliner in 7 years, Fergie, since Jackson.

 Game summary

 First half

-After the first three drives of the game ended with punts, Green Bay opened up the scoring with Aaron Rodgers's 29-yard touchdown pass to wide receiver Jordy Nelson, who managed to pull slightly ahead of cornerback William Gay enough to make a leaping catch and fall into the end zone.
-Then on the first play after the ensuing kickoff, quarterback Ben Roethlisberger was hit by Howard Green as he threw a pass, causing the ball to go well short of his intended target near the left sideline where it was intercepted by Nick Collins and returned 37 yards for a touchdown, giving Green Bay a 14–0 lead.
+After the first three possessions of the game ended with punts, Green Bay opened up the scoring with a nine-play, 80-yard drive, which ended with quarterback Aaron Rodgers' 29-yard touchdown pass to wide receiver Jordy Nelson, who managed to pull slightly ahead of cornerback William Gay enough to make a leaping catch and dive into the end zone.
+Then on the first play after the ensuing kickoff, quarterback Ben Roethlisberger was hit by nose tackle Howard Green as he threw a pass intended for wide receiver Mike Wallace, causing the ball to go well short of his intended target near the left sideline where it was intercepted and returned 37 yards for a touchdown by safety Nick Collins, immediately increasing Green Bay's lead to 14–0.
 This score continued the unbeaten streak of Super Bowl victories recorded by teams scoring on an interception run-back, improving to 11–0 in such games.
 It was also the third consecutive Super Bowl with an interception return for a touchdown, as well as the eighth such score in the last ten Super Bowls.
 The Packers also tied the Miami Dolphins' record which still stands for the largest Super Bowl lead (14 points) at the end of the first quarter, set in Super Bowl VIII against the Minnesota Vikings and later tied by the Oakland Raiders against the Philadelphia Eagles in Super Bowl XV.